thumulakaru/Unit-4-project/README.md

 ## Problem definition(Client identification)

 I am a high school student living in Karuizawa.
-In our school a quarter of our grade takes physics in International Baccaulaurate Diploma Program(IBDP).
-Due to restrictions from the curriculum the students are having a hard time to find proper questions that are alligned with IB standards.
+In our school a quarter of our grade takes physics in the International Baccalaureate Diploma Program(IBDP).
+Due to restrictions from the curriculum the students are having a hard time to find proper questions that are aligned with IB standards.
 And whenever the students share questions with each other using SNS like messenger or instagram it's really hard to revisit the same question again and to understand the questions content at a glance because of the unorganised manner.
 Also it is really hard to filter out the good and bad questions and also to pass it down to our juniors.
 Also it is really hard to see old questions.
-Because of these issues a need was risen for a social networking system to share physics questions within ourselves.
+Because of these issues a need arose for a social networking system to share physics questions within ourselves.
 I would like to have different users who can post questions.
 It has to be secure and thoroughly organised.

 ## Proposed Solution
-Considering the client's the requirements, an adequate solution would be a SNS that would take the style of social-media webstie.
+Considering the client's requirements, an adequate solution would be a SNS that would take the style of a social-media website.
 Though one of the most common programming tools to build a website is Javascript it's client sided language[^2] which poses a threat to the security of the website through the easy access to the loopholes which could potentially result in using them for malicious purposes.
 To avoid this python is a better alternative as it is not client sided, open source and extensive[^3].
 To host the website Flask would be a great option as it is highly scalable and provides great control over the code[^4].
-As for the database it is better to use a DBMS(Database Management System) which is better to run with smallto medium http requests as the the website is small-scaled.
-Thus, SQLite is a viable option as it excels at small-medium http reequests and also can run independently after installation[^5].
-To interface with SQLite SQLAlchemy would be a one of the best options as it is a seamless integration with web aplications like Flask.
+As for the database it is better to use a DBMS(Database Management System) which is better to run with small to medium http requests as the website is small-scaled.
+Thus, SQLite is a viable option as it excels at small-medium http requests and also can run independently after installation[^5].
+To interface with SQLite SQLAlchemy would be one of the best options as it is a seamless integration with web applications like Flask.
 Also because it uses eager loading the performance speed is increased[^6].
-As for the user interface Bootstrap5 is a very viable option as it is compatible with many of the mordered browsers(Cross-browser compatibility)[^7].
+As for the user interface Bootstrap5 is a very viable option as it is compatible with many of the modern browsers(Cross-browser compatibility)[^7].
 To ensure the security of the website JWT tokens are an adequate solution as it is a client sided token which makes the servers run smoother[^8].

 [^2]: “Why Use Javascript in 2022?
 8 Disadvantages and Advantages of Javascript.”
 Tino Agency, https://tino.design/blog/14-why-use-javascript-in-2022-8-disadvantages-and-advantages-of-javascript.